Does Medicare Cover Concierge Medicine?

 Your Costs for Concierge Medicine Under Medicare

 You are responsible for 100 percent of a concierge care membership fee.
-Membership fees ranged from $1,500 to $2,400 a year in 2019, according to a report in the Washington Post.
+Membership fees and monthly costs can range from $1,200 to $10,000 a year, according to Forbes.

 You may also be responsible for additional fees and charges if the doctor or the practice does not accept Medicare.